keploy/samples-java/user-manager/README.md

 To generate testcases we just need to **make some API calls.** You can use [Postman](https://www.postman.com/), [Hoppscotch](https://hoppscotch.io/), or simply `curl`

-1. Make an user entry
+1. Make a user entry

 ```bash
 curl --location --request POST 'http://localhost:8081/api/user' \